Home

 62

 Pearly Everlasting (Anaphalis margaritacea) is a native perennial herb in the Asteraceae (Sunflower) family that grows primarily in northern and central California.
 It is fast growing and short-lived.
-It grows in an upright form to a height of 3 feet, with active growth during the spring and summer.
-Flowers are yellow and striking, and bloom in the early summer.
+It grows in an upright form, with active growth during the spring and summer.
+Flowers are yellow and striking, blooming in early summer.
 Leaves are medium green and deciduous.
-It tends to grow in disturbed or recently burned places, at elevations from 0-8500 feet.
-This sp...
+Pearly Everlasting tends to grow in disturbed or recently burned places, at elevations from 0 to 8500 feet.
+This species ...

 >>